 - Navigate to your project directory in the terminal using the

-command - navigate to wherever your Python code and virtual environment are. - Use the
+cdcommand - navigate to wherever your Python code and virtual environment are. - Use the

-library to generate yourrequirements.txt
+pipreqslibrary to generate yourrequirements.txtfile.

 This is essential when creating Python projects so that other people can replicate the attached libraries and dependencies.
-In the case of my program, the only dependency is the "fuzzywuzzy" library which will show up asfuzzywuzzy==0.18.0
+In the case of my program, the only dependency is the "fuzzywuzzy" library which will show up asfuzzywuzzy==0.18.0in the requirements.txt file

 This will scan the Python files in the current directory and generate a requirements.txt file that includes all the necessary dependencies.

-option will overwrite the existing requirements.txt file if one already exists.
+The--forceoption will overwrite the existing requirements.txt file if one already exists.

-indicates the current directory.
+Note: The dot.indicates the current directory.
 You can also specify a path to a specific directory if your Python files are located elsewhere.

 - Use PyInstaller to create the EXE file.
 Run the following commands in your CLI: